Srinjay13/Srinjay13/README.md

 - 💞️ I’m looking to collaborate on projects based on Web Development.
 - 📫 How to reach me ..You can checkout me @Linkedin-Srinjay saha.
 - 😀 Do follow me on Linkedin and connect to have a talk about any idea.
-- 😎 Currently an intern at NRI Fintech !
+- 😎 Currently an intern at NRI Fintech.

 <!---
 Srinjay13/Srinjay13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.